 Sign the Honor Code

 Every fall and spring semester, the Smeal College of Business invites students to sign the Honor Code.
 We encourage you to reaffirm your commitment to integrity every semester.
-Visit Smeal’s website under Upcoming Events for the latest information about future signing events.
+Visit Smeal’s website under Events for the latest information about future signing events.

 Staff the Honor Code Signing